Vis4Sense/student-projects/instructions/software.md

 1. will never lose your code (because of corrupted USB or hard drive), and
 2. can easily show it to other people (e.g.,as part of your work portfolio for job application).

-Please send me your github account username or email, so I can add you to the repository.
+**Please send me your github account username or email**, so I can add you to the repository.

 You probably want to check out [GitHub Student Developer Pack](https://education.github.com/pack) that provides features that you will need to pay otherwise such as GitHub Copilot.